-Gauteng province has an Infrastructure Master Plan and a portfolio of bankable that require more than $150 billion of investment over the next ten years.
+Gauteng province has an Infrastructure Master Plan and a portfolio of bankable projects that would require more than $150 billion of investment over the next ten years.

 The Gauteng Provincial Government upholds ethical leadership and promotes good governance as the cornerstone of development.

-I would like to take this opportunity to convey my heartfelt gratitude to President of the African Development, Dr. Akinwumi Adesina, for granting us the unique opportunity to host Africa’s first-of-its-kind investment platform.
+I would like to take this opportunity to convey my heartfelt gratitude to President of the African Development Bank, Dr. Akinwumi Adesina, for granting us the unique opportunity to host Africa’s first-of-its-kind investment platform.